Young Performers Theatre is excited to announce its first main stage production since the pandemic!

 After some 40 years of creating love, magic and community in Building C at Fort Mason Center for Arts & Culture, we’ve moved into a larger, better-equipped space in Building D — just across the parking lot.

 The old space was special and unique but needed a lot of work: the light grid, the curtain tracks, the built-in seats and more.
-Last summer, the electrical outlet that supplied power to the stage lights blew completely.
+In the summer of 2022, the electrical outlet that supplied power to the stage lights blew completely!

 Southside has an incredibly rich theatrical history and comes with a modern, fully functional tech booth, along with dressing rooms, backstage and shop areas, and the opportunity to almost triple our audience size (in beautiful seats!).
 At the same time, there are ways to make the space feel small and approachable to our younger students, including a room for real littles to have class offstage.